Tuesday, 17 April, 2018

 "Requests to parents to recognise these dangers and to change their behaviour continues to be ignored by a few.

-"We can only hope this campaign will finally influence those parents to park safely and legally around our help keep our children safe."
+"We can only hope this campaign will finally influence those parents to park safely and legally around our schools, and help keep our children safe."

 Cllr Chapman added: "It only takes a few more minutes to park further away in a safe, legal space – surely our children's safety is worth that?"